postlight/generate-i18n-types/README.md

 `--util`
 This is the path to the file where you want the generated translation functions for the string types to reside.

+Note:
+You may require additional formatting of the generated util file.
+Using Prettier as an example, you can just add the following additional command to the above
+`&& prettier --write ./path/to/i18n.ts`

 Once the command succeeds, the files you provided will have the necessary string types and translation functions.
 Enjoy!